History of African Americans in Chicago: Culture

+Aside from music, Black Chicago churches also played a pivotal role as receiving stations for Southern migrants during the Great Migration, helping to provide job leads, housing connections, mutual aid, and social orientation.
+During and following the Civil Rights movement, Black churches further served as organizing hubs for fair housing campaigns, school desegregation efforts, and voter registration drives.

+A background in ministry helped launch the political career of Reverend Jesse Jackson, who worked closely with Dr. Martin Luther King, Jr. to establish a frontline office for the Southern Christian Leadership Conference (SCLC) in Chicago.
+Under his leadership, the SCLC brought Operation Breadbasket to Chicago in 1966, targeting dairy businesses, bottlers, and supermarket chains with boycotts with the aim of creating jobs for African-Americans.
+Jackson later launched his own economic empowerment organization called Operation PUSH (People United to Save Humanity), now the Rainbow/PUSH Coalition, which continues to focus on grassroots advocacy today.

 Nation of Islam

 In the 1930s, the Nation of Islam (NOI) moved its headquarters to Chicago from Detroit.
 From their center on the South Side, Elijah Muhammad and his wife, Clara Muhammad, organized a new religious movement among Black Americans.
 Muhammad's message appealed to Black Chicagoans of the 1930s and 1940s who were disillusioned with traditional Protestantism and energized by his claim that African Americans would soon be restored to freedom.
 In 1960, Malcolm X, the organization's national spokesperson, founded the newspaper Mr. Muhammad Speaks, which for a while distributed more than 600,000 copies nationwide.